shopware/docs/guides/plugins/apps/administration/add-custom-action-button.md

 Again you can verify the authenticity of the incoming request, like with [webhooks](../app-base-guide.md#webhooks), by checking the `shopware-shop-signature` it too contains the sha256 hmac of the request body, that is signed with the secret your app assigned the shop during the [registration](../app-base-guide.md#setup).

-If you want to trigger an action inside the administration upon completing the action, the app should return a response with a valid body and the header `shopware-app-signature` containing the sha256 hmac of the whole response body signed with the app secret.
-If you do not need to trigger any actions, a response with an empty body is also always valid.
+## Providing feedback in the Administration

 {% hint style="info" %}
 This feature was added in Shopware 6.4.3.0, previous versions will ignore the response content.
 {% endhint %}

+If you want to trigger an action inside the administration upon completing the action, the app should return a response with a valid body and the header `shopware-app-signature` containing the sha256 hmac of the whole response body signed with the app secret.
+If you do not need to trigger any actions, a response with an empty body is also always valid.

+### Opening a new tab for the user
 Examples response body:
 To open a new tab in the user browser you can use the `openNewTab` action type.
 You need to pass the url that should be opened as the `redirectUrl` property inside the payload.
 ```json